Find business travel insurance to cover up to 10 staff members for multiple trips with Professionals Travel Cover

 - Luggage and personal effects.
-This benefit covers the repair or replacement of luggage and personal effects when they are lost, stolen or damaged during your trip.
+This benefit helps cover the repair or replacement of luggage and personal effects when they are lost, stolen or damaged during your trip.

 - Luggage and personal effects delay expenses.
-Available for overseas travel only, this benefit reimburses you when your luggage and personal effects are delayed or misdirected for more than 12 hours and you need to purchase clothing and toiletries.
+Available for overseas travel only, this benefit can reimburse you when your luggage and personal effects are delayed or misdirected for more than 12 hours and you need to purchase clothing and toiletries.

 - Travel documents and credit cards.
-Business Travel Insurance covers the replacement costs of any travel documents (including passports) which are lost or stolen overseas, and also provides cover for credit card fraud if your card is lost or stolen while overseas.
+Business Travel Insurance can cover the replacement costs of any travel documents (including passports) which are lost or stolen overseas, and also provides cover for credit card fraud if your card is lost or stolen while overseas.

 - Theft of cash.
-Available for overseas travel only, this benefit provides cover when cash is stolen from your person.
+Available for overseas travel only, this benefit provides cover for cash stolen from your person.

 - Personal liability.
-This benefit covers your legal liability if you cause death, bodily injury or property damage to someone else.
+This benefit can help cover your legal liability if you cause death, bodily injury or property damage to someone else.

 - Rental vehicle excess.
 The policy provides cover for the rental vehicle excess payable when your hire car is stolen, damaged or involved in a collision.

 - Pre-paid shore excursions cancellation.
-Available for cruise travel, this benefit covers cancellation fees and lost deposits if you are unable to attend a pre-paid shore excursion because you are confined to your cabin or to a hospital bed in the cruise vessel’s hospital.
+Available for cruise travel, this benefit can help cover cancellation fees and lost deposits if you are unable to attend a pre-paid shore excursion because you are confined to your cabin or to a hospital bed in the cruise vessel’s hospital.

 - Missed cruise departure.
-If poor weather, a strike, industrial action or a car accident cause you to miss the departure of your cruise, the policy covers the travel and accommodation costs you incur to reach your destination.
+If poor weather, a strike, industrial action or a car accident causes you to miss the departure of your cruise, the policy can help cover the travel and accommodation costs you incur to reach your destination.

 - Cabin confinement.
-Only applicable to overseas travel, this benefit ensures that you are paid $50 for each 24-hour period you are confined to your cabin or the cruise vessel’s hospital as a result of injury or sickness.
+Only applicable to overseas travel, this benefit lets you claim up to $50 for each 24-hour period you are confined to your cabin or the cruise vessel’s hospital as a result of injury or sickness.

 - Missed port cover.
-You’ll receive $100 for each day a scheduled port visit is cancelled due to adverse weather or timetable restrictions.
+You are able to receive $100 for each day a scheduled port visit is cancelled due to adverse weather or timetable restrictions.

 - Own snow gear.
-This benefit covers your snow ski equipment if it is stolen, accidentally damaged or lost during your journey.
+This benefit helps cover your snow ski equipment if it is stolen, accidentally damaged or lost during your journey.

 - Snow gear hire excess.
-If your hired snow gear is damaged or stolen, this benefit covers the hire equipment excess or the cost of repairing the equipment.
+If your hired snow gear is damaged or stolen, this benefit can be used to cover the hire equipment excess or the cost of repairing the equipment.

 - Lift pass.
-This benefit covers the loss or theft of your lift pass during your journey.
+This benefit helps pay for the loss or theft of your lift pass during your journey.

 - Bad weather and avalanche closure.
-This benefit covers your extra travel and accommodation expenses when your pre-booked outward or return journey is delayed by more than 12 hours due to avalanche or bad weather.
+This benefit helps pay for extra travel and accommodation expenses when your pre-booked outward or return journey is delayed by more than 12 hours due to avalanche or bad weather.

 - Emergency rescue.
-This benefit covers your emergency transfer or evacuation if you suffer an injury on the ski slopes and need to be transported to the nearest hospital for emergency treatment.
+This benefit pays out to help cover emergency transfer or evacuation expenses, if you suffer an injury on the ski slopes and need to be transported to the nearest hospital for emergency treatment.

 Key benefits of choosing professionals cover for your business